percona/pg_tde/documentation/docs/faq.md

 ## When and how should I use TDE?

 If you are dealing with Personally Identifiable Information (PII), data encryption is crucial.
-Especially if you are involved in areas like with strict regulations like:
+Especially if you are involved in areas with strict regulations like:

-* financial services where TDE helps to comply with PCI DSS,
+* financial services where TDE helps to comply with PCI DSS
-* healthcare and insurance - compliance with HIPAA,
+* healthcare and insurance - compliance with HIPAA, HITECH, CCPA
 * telecommunications, government and education to ensure data confidentiality.

 Using TDE helps you avoid the following risks: